-A sought-after keynote, workshop, and mental healthspeaker, Carol addresses psychiatrists, psychologists, nurses, social workers, counselors, medical/nursing students as well as associations, organizations, school systems and government agencies.
+A sought-after keynote, workshop, and mental health speaker, Carol addresses psychiatrists, psychologists, nurses, social workers, counselors, medical/nursing students, human resource professionals, disability managers, absence and risk managers, employee assistance professionals as well as associations, organizations, school systems and government agencies.
 This creates a unique opportunity for medical and mental health professionals to view a former patient as a courageous survivor.

 Carol is a very popular mental health speaker at consumer conferences across the country.
 Attendees are motivated and empowered by her story of how electro shock therapy helped her and her message of hope and recovery.
 Carol serves on several boards and committees addressing mental health issues and has received numerous awards for her work.

 Carol’s powerful and passionate telling of her very personal and harrowing journey profoundly impacts her audiences and the way they view mental illness and mental illness stigma.
 Carol wants everyone to know that: “People with mental illness want to be viewed as courageous survivors – to be accepted, not rejected; respected, not pitied; and admired, not feared”.